 Each airline offer special requests for passengers who need assistance, which are often called Special Service Requests (SSR).
-These requests cover a wide range of needs and each airline has different policies.
-Contact the airline early to submit your requests.
-As a travel professional I contact the airline immediately after booking and submit all travel requests.
+These requests cover a wide range of needs and each airline has different policies and procedures.
+Contact the airline early to submit your requests and complete the medical documents if required.
 Some common requests for individuals with autism are:

 Some airports offer an opportunity to "rehearse" their upcoming journey through the airport.
 Contact the airport to arrange a visit to rehearse the entire airport experience, from parking to boarding the plane.
 You must have a confirmed travel document.
 This program varies from airport to airport.
 Your travel professional will know what airports offer this service and will arrange your visit.

 Have your sunflower lanyard mailed a minimum of 2 weeks before you travel.
-You can also pick one up at the airport or airline check in counters where available.
+You may also be able to pick one up at the airport or airline check in counters where available.
 The lanyard is a visible tool that identifies you as having a invisible disability.
 This allows employees to recognize that you need additional support.
 As a autism travel professional who is partnered with sunflower hidden disabilities I will mail these out a few weeks before your travel.

 To "map your route" for an autism-friendly airport experience, use pre-travel resources like sensory maps, apps and visual guides.
 Use the airports website to plan your path, avoid busy lines, identify quiet spaces and understand each step of the journey.
-If applicable complete the Mobile Passport Control and entry requirements before arriving at the airport.
+Make sure to pre schedule sensory breaks.
+And have a plan in place for meltdowns.
+If applicable, complete the Mobile Passport Control and entry requirements before arriving at the airport if traveling to or through USA.
+You can make your customs and immigration declaration using Advance Declaration in the ArriveCAN app before you fly into one of Canada’s participating airports.
+You can also apply for a NEXUS card.
 As your Autism Travel Professional you can rest assure knowing that I will have planned your route and include all resources in your customized itinerary.

 Planning is often key to having a successful travel experience.
 People with autism feel more comfortable when they know what to expect.
 There are things you can do at home with your loved one to help prepare for your upcoming flight.
-Some helpful materials that I provide in my client's itinerary are:
+Some helpful materials that we provide are:

 To further ensure your their safety, it is helpful to carry relevant medical documents, such as their diagnosis report, medical history, and a list of any medications they may be taking.
 This documentation can be shared with airline staff, hotel personnel, and other travel authorities if necessary.
 By having these documents readily available, you can communicate your child's needs effectively and ensure that everyone involved is aware of their unique requirements.